Ci Cd Interview Questions

 1. Start by describing what CI and CD are.
 Continuous Integration is the process of regularly integrating new code into a mainline codebase, while Continuous Delivery is the process of releasing that code to production.
 Together, CI CD is a process that allows teams to release new features and updates quickly and efficiently.

-See also A Required Cd Dvd
+See also A Cd In The Financial Sense Is

 2. Next, explain how the CI CD process works.
 In a typical CI CD process, code is checked in to a code repository, where it is then automatically built and tested.
 If the build and tests pass, the code is then released to production.